 Treating the Underlying Cause

 If the cause is known, your treatment will depend on the underlying condition.
 But the cause of uveitis is often not known.
-In this case, your eye doctor can only treat the symptoms.
+In this case, your eye doctor will likely treat you with anti-inflammatory eyedrops, oral medication, or shots.
 Uveitis is often linked with inflammatory problems in other parts of the body.
 These include some kinds of arthritis and inflammatory bowel disease.
-If needed, you may be referred to another doctor for further evaluation.
+If needed, you may be referred to another doctor for further evaluation of any medical problems related to the uveitis.